-Compared to Grantees who Met or Exceeded Expectations, those who Approached Expectations differed in four key areas of capacity:
+Compared to Grantees who "Met or Exceeded Expectations," those who "Approached Expectations" differed in four key areas of capacity:

-- Organizational culture
+- · Organizational culture

 - Workforce and human resources

 - Governance and decision-making

 - System boundaries and size

-Another key finding was that it was not just one factor that seemed to differentiate those grantees who met or exceeding expectations compared to those who approached expectations.
 Those grantees identified as approaching expectations voiced barriers or limitations in more than one key area of capacity and often cited all four issues listed in Figure 2.
 Thus, it doesn't appear that any single factor either contributed to success or posed a barrier in implementing SHIP, but rather that a combination of factors worked together to enhance success or limit effectiveness.